 2007-08: A rookie with Cape Breton (QMJHL), Olivier Roy went 27-11-3 with a 2.87 GAA and a .896 save percentage; he was named as the QMJHL Rookie of the Year and received a QMJHL and CHL All-Rookie Team nod for his play this season.
 He was also award the Raymond Lagace Trophy as the QMHJL’s Defensive Rookie of the Year.

 2008-09: The Cape Breton Screaming Eagles (QMJHL) net-minder posted an impressive 35-12-3 record in his second year with the club.
 He also posted a personal best 2.84 goals against average and a .905 save percentage.
 His three shutouts nearly matched his total of four from last season.
+Roy was chosen in the fifth round, 133rd overall, of the 2009 NHL Draft by the Edmonton Oilers.

 2010-11: Roy had a season of extreme highs and lows – both with Acadie-Bathurst and in net for the silver medal-winning Canada squad at the 2011 U20 World Junior Championship.
 In 45 games with Acadie-Bathurst he was 29-13-2 with 2 shutouts and had a 2.79 GAA and .911 save percentage as the Titan finished second behind Saint John in the Maritimes division.
 In the playoffs against Victoriaville he appeared in three games and was 0-2 with a 6.88 GAA and .739 save percentage.
 Roy started three games for Canada and was 2-1, including a win over eventual gold medal winning Russia, but did not start any playoff round games following a 6-5 overtime loss to Sweden.
 He finished with a 3.57 GAA and .875 save percentage for the tournament.
 Roy signed a three-year, entry-level contract with Edmonton in March 2011.